cgwire/zou/docs/indexer.md

 If for any reason, the indexer was not running during changes in the Kitsu database, you can reset it at any time.
-Simply use this command (assuming all environment variables are properly set).
+Simply use this command (assuming all environment variables are correctly set).

 ```
 zou reset-search-index